-The Credit Agreement contains affirmative, negative and financial covenants customary for financings of this type.
+The Amended Credit Agreement contains affirmative, negative and financial covenants customary for financings of this type.
 The negative covenants include limitations on liens, indebtedness, fundamental changes, dispositions, restricted payments, investments, transactions with affiliates, certain restrictive agreements and compliance with sanctions laws and regulations.
-The amount of cash and cash equivalents of the Loan Parties, subject to certain exclusions, cannot be less than an aggregate amount of \$85 million at any time, and that total revenues of the Loan Parties cannot be less than an aggregate of \$50 million as of the last day of the Loan Parties' fiscal quarter, computed on a fiscal quarterly basis beginning with the fiscal quarter ending September 25, 2015.
-The credit facility will become due on June 30, 2016, subject to acceleration upon certain specified events of default, including, without limitation, payment defaults, defaults in the performance of affirmative and negative covenants, the inaccuracy of representations or warranties, bankruptcy and insolvency-related defaults, defaults relating to judgments, and ERISA Event (as defined in the Credit Agreement), the failure to pay specified indebtedness and a change of control default.
-We did not have any amounts outstanding under the Credit Agreement at December 31, 2015.
+The total revenues of the Loan Parties cannot be less than an aggregate of \$50 million as of the last day of the Loan Parties' fiscal quarter, computed on a fiscal quarterly basis.
+The credit facility will become due on June 30, 2017, subject to acceleration upon certain specified events of default, including, without limitation, payment defaults, defaults in the performance of affirmative and negative covenants, the inaccuracy of representations or warranties, bankruptcy and insolvency-related defaults, defaults relating to judgments, an ERISA Event (as defined in the Credit Agreement), the failure to pay specified indebtedness and a change of control default.
+We did not have any amounts outstanding under the Credit Agreement at December 31, 2016.

 On July 29, 2013, we announced that our Board of Directors had authorized a stock buyback program to repurchase up to \$100 million of our common stock from time to time on the open market or in privately negotiated transactions.
 The stock buyback program is being funded using our working capital.
-During the year ended December 31, 2015, we repurchased and retired 0.6 million shares under our stock buyback program for \$7.9 million in the aggregate, including transaction fees.
-During the year ended December 31, 2014, we repurchased and retired 1.0 million shares for \$18.0 million, including transaction fees.
+During the year ended December 31, 2016, we repurchased and retired 1.3 million shares under our stock buyback program for \$9.5 million in the aggregate, including transaction fees.
+During the year ended December 31, 2015, we repurchased and retired 0.6 million shares for \$7.9 million, including transaction fees.